savvdm/checksum/README.md

 **Additional note**

 It is recommended to keep checksum data file under source control, such as git.
-It is helpful to review the changes made by the tools before commiting.
+It is often helpful to review the changes made by the tool before commiting.
 Undesired changes may be reverted easily.
 Alternatively, save the file under new name, and check the diff with the original file.